 Literacy and numeracy skills are the foundations of lifelong learning and full participation in society.
 These skills empower students to make meaning, think critically and creatively, and reach their full potential.
 Throughout the grades, literacy and numeracy are applied across all areas of learning.

-Numeracy skills represent the “ability to understand and apply mathematical concepts, processes, and skills to solve problems and make decisions in a variety of situations, including real-life scenarios” (Ministry of Education).
+“Math skills, or numeracy is the ability to understand and apply mathematical concepts, processes, and skills to solve problems and make decisions in a variety of situations, including real-life scenarios.”
+(Ministry of Education).

 - Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness, on reciprocal relationships, and a sense of place).